ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch07.md

 ## References [](#references)

-- The original paper on the Adam optimizer: Diederik P. Kingma and Jimmy Ba, â€œAdam: A Method for Stochastic Optimizationâ€?
+- The original paper on the Adam optimizer: Diederik P. Kingma and Jimmy Ba, "Adam: A Method for Stochastic Optimization"?
 (2014),
   <https://arxiv.org/abs/1412.6980>.

 - FormoreonDeepSpeedandColossal-AIformulti-GPUtraining: